-Ineligibility may be suspended.
+The extent to which the otherwise applicable period of Ineligibility may be suspended shall be based on the seriousness of the antidoping rule violation committed by the Athlete or other Person and the significance of the Substantial Assistance provided by the Athlete or other Person to the effort to eliminate doping in sport, non-compliance with the Code and/or sport integrity violations.
+No more than three-quarters of the otherwise applicable period of Ineligibility may be suspended.
 If the otherwise applicable period of Ineligibility is a lifetime, the non-suspended period under this Article must be no less than eight (8) years.
 For purposes of this paragraph, the otherwise applicable period of Ineligibility shall not include any period of Ineligibility that could be added under Article 10.9.3.2 of these Anti-Doping Rules.

-If so requested by an Athlete or other Person who seeks to provide Substantial Assistance, the FEI shall allow the Athlete or other Person to provide the information to it subject to a Without Prejudice Agreement.
+If so requested by an Athlete or other Person who seeks to provide Substantial Assistance, IBSF shall allow the Athlete or other Person to provide the information to it subject to a Without Prejudice Agreement.

-If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of Consequences was based, the FEI shall reinstate the original Consequences.
-If the FEI decides to reinstate suspended Consequences or decides not to reinstate suspended Consequences, that decision may be appealed by any Person entitled to appeal under Article 13.
+If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of the Consequences was based, IBSF shall reinstate the original Consequences.
+If IBSF decides to reinstate suspended Consequences or decides not to reinstate suspended Consequences, that decision may be appealed by any Person entitled to appeal under Article 13.

-- 10.7.1.2 To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organizations, at the request of the FEI or at the request of the Athlete or other Person who has, or has been asserted to have, committed an anti-doping rule violation, or other violation of the Code, WADA may agree at any stage of the Results Management process, including after an appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences.
-In exceptional circumstances, WADA may agree to suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even no period of Ineligibility, no mandatory Public Disclosure and/or no return of prize money or payment of fines or costs.
-WADA's approval shall be subject to reinstatement of Consequences, as otherwise provided in this Article.
-Notwithstanding Article 13, WADA's decisions in the context of this Article 10.7.1.2 may not be appealed. - 10.7.1.3 If the FEI suspends any part of an otherwise applicable sanction because of Substantial Assistance, then notice providing justification for the decision shall be provided to the other Anti-Doping Organizations with a right to appeal under Article 13.2.3 as provided in Article 14.2.
-In unique circumstances where WADA determines that it would be in the best interest of anti-doping, WADA may authorize the FEI to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided. - 10.7.2 Admission of an Anti-Doping Rule Violation in the Absence of Other Evidence
+10.7.1.2 To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organizations, at the request of IBSF or at the request of the Athlete or other Person who has, or has been asserted to have, committed an antidoping rule violation, or other violation of the Code, WADA may agree at any stage of the Results Management process, including after an appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences.
+In exceptional circumstances, WADA may agree to suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even no period of Ineligibility, no mandatory Public Disclosure and/or no return of prize money or payment of fines or costs. approval shall be subject to reinstatement of Consequences, as otherwise provided in this Article.
+Notwithstanding Article 13, WADA's decisions in the context of this Article 10.7.1.2 may not be appealed.

+10.7.1.3 If IBSF suspends any part of an otherwise applicable sanction because of Substantial Assistance, then notice providing justification for the decision shall be provided to the other Anti-Doping Organizations with a right to appeal under Article 13.2.3 as provided in Article 14.
+In unique circumstances where WADA determines that it would be in the best interest of anti-doping, WADA may authorize IBSF to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided.

+10.7.2 Admission of an Anti-Doping Rule Violation in the Absence of Other Evidence